openbermuda/80days/posts/hurricane-joaquin.rst

 The latest forecasts have it well west of Bermuda.

 The track should become more certain over then next 24 hours or so.

+Latest 11,00pm EDT October 1, 2015 discussion has this paragraph:

+  The forecast models continue to indicate a track farther away from the United States east coast and the threat of direct impacts from Joaquin in the Carolinas and mid-Atlantic states appears to be decreasing.
+However, the threat of impacts in Bermuda has increased and a Tropical Storm or Hurricane Watch could be required for that island on Friday.

+It would be good to have more info on the likely intensity should it take a path close to Bermuda.

+There still appears to be a fair bit of uncertainty about the path.